Skip to content

 Turkmenbashi Ruhy Mosque

 The Turkmenbashi Ruhy Mosque is considered the largest single-domed mosque in Central Asia.
-It is located in an area of about 18,000 m2, and its inner halls accommodate up to 10,000 worshippers.
+It is located in about 18,000 m2, and its inner halls accommodate up to 10,000 worshippers.

 Its lower hall is dedicated to men and accommodates up to 7,000 people, while the balconies are for women, with a capacity of up to 3,000 people.
 When you are there, you will see that the building was built with white marble, and at the main entrance, you will find seven additional entrances leading to the inner halls, and in front of each one, there are fountains.